AnyBlok/AnyBlok/doc/ROADMAP.rst

 * Add RelationShip model in anyblok-core and refatore the get column http://docs.sqlalchemy.org/en/latest/faq.html#how-do-i-get-a-list-of-all-columns-relationships-mapped-attributes-etc-given-a-mapped-class
 * Refactor the m2m, o2m, m2o, o2o.
 Allow to have more than one primary key
 * Refactor split load method of registry and unit test all part
+* Put postgres databas in this own distribution with the good import

 Fix me
 ------